AmrutaMishra15/job-prediction-phase1/README.md

 # Job Prediction Service - phase1
-Job Prediction Service Phase 1- In the first phase,we are Researching, Collecting raw data and cleaning the dataset.
+Job Prediction Service Phase 1- In the first phase,we are Researching, Collecting raw data, cleaning the dataset and Exploratory data analysis(EDA).

 **Data Source:-** The Data is taken from Kaggle site for offering analysis on the “LinkedIn job posting-2023” data.
 This dataset contains a comprehensive record of 15,000+ job postings listed over the course of 2 days.
 Each posting contains 27 features or attributes like, title, job description, salary, work-types etc.